BEVOLTA/spotz/vw/README.md

 At [eHarmony](http://www.eharmony.com), we make heavy use of [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki).
-We use this learner so much that we feel strong integration with VW is very important.
+We use this learner so much that we feel strong Spark integration with VW is very important.
 Considering that Vowpal Wabbit does not support hyperparameter optimization out of the box, we've taken steps to support it.

+A prerequisite is that VW is of course installed on all Spark worker nodes.

 Support for K-Fold cross validation has been included by implementing an objective function that searches over your defined hyperparameter